venemr/personal_blog/src/pages/2020-05-22-post-two/index.md

 featuredImage: "/starrynight.jpg"
 tags: "Hobbies"
 ---
-I just started drawing using an app called "Procreate" on iPad to gain some innner peace and have fun during homestay under quarantine!
+I just started drawing using an app called "Procreate" on iPad to gain some inner peace and have fun during homestay under quarantine!

 All I need is an apple pencil, which is much easier than buying a bunch of drawing supplies.